SuperteamDAO/earn/README.md

   NOTE: If you are facing any issues with setup, feel free to contact [Abhishek](https://twitter.com/abhwshek)

 4. Need to run migrate command locally as there is no migration file
-  - start mysql docker container or user any mysql cloud db and use the respective database_url while running the migrate command (If using docker mysql container kill the container after running the migrate command).
+  - start mysql docker container (example: docker run -d -p 3306:3306 -e MYSQL_ROOT_PASSWORD=strong_password mysql && url for this is 'mysql://root:strong_password@localhost:3306/earn') or user any mysql cloud db and use the respective database_url while running the migrate command (If using docker stop and remove the container after running the migrate command).
   ```bash
       pnpx prisma migrate dev --name init
  ```